Dental Implants — North Grafton, MA

 Eat a Healthy Diet

-An occasional cookie or potato chip won’t put your dental implants at risk, but if your diet is extremely high in sugar and starch, your dental implants could be at risk.
+An occasional cookie or potato chip won’t put your dental implants at risk, but if your diet is extremely high in sugar and starch, you may run into problems.
 Try to cut down on sugary or starchy foods as much as possible while opting for more gum-friendly fruits, vegetables, lean proteins, and dairy products.
 Pay close attention to how much calcium and vitamin C you’re getting, as these nutrients help create the perfect environment for dental implants to thrive.

 Break Bad Habits